-Nav-Aids Ltd. ground support equipment, pitot static test adaptors
+Nav-Aids pitot static test adapters

 Static Pressure